Starrysky422/Starrysky422.github.io/_posts/2023-10-06-concepts-in-stochastic-models-and-processes.md

 - Seminar Talk
 ---

-In September 2023, I gave an explanatory talk at [K-Garage G++ Math Seminar](https://sites.google.com/view/math-seminar), a peer seminar on diverse topics in mathematics.
+In September 2023, I gave an introductory talk at [K-Garage G++ Math Seminar](https://sites.google.com/view/math-seminar), a peer seminar on diverse topics in mathematics.
 I introduced important concepts that appear in probability theory: phase transition, mixing time, cutoff, and metastability.

 ## Abstract